The joy of validating technical research

 1. Find the maximum (M), minimum (m) and middle (c) of R, G, and B.

-The meaning of middling #
+The search for meaning #

 In Python and most programming languages, there are max([r,g,b]) and min([r,g,b]) functions which pick the biggest and smallest numbers of a set.
 Self-explanatory.
 However there’s no mid([r,g,b]) function.

-I reread the paper, again, just to make sure I didn’t miss anything.
-The word “middle” only appears twice in the CTRL + F word search.
-Not many results for “mid” either.
-The closest to a human-like explanation is, “The middle component and sector offset are determined according to previously found maximum (M) and minimum (m).”
+I reread the paper just to make sure I didn’t miss anything.
+The word middle only appears twice in my CTRL + F search.
+Not many results for mid either.
+The closest human-like explanation is:

-Typing into the search engine "c++ middle value 3 dimensions"
+Typing into the search engine 'c++ middle value 3 dimensions.'

 Matlab question and answer forums

 The top answer by Walter Roberson contains a link to the source code by the authors of the paper.
+Scored gold!

 The source code was moved to a different path